Blogging Challenges – 1 year of Professional Food and Travel Blogging

 In both cases, there are other tasks also.
-Answering emails and comments, dealing with potential clients and much much more!
+Answering emails and comments, dealing with potential clients, and much much more!
 You may start producing a recipe or documenting a journey and other urgent stuff comes up.
-You move to your computer for a few hours, continue with the recipe and at the same time you talk with your new neighbour.
-He invites you for a drink but wait!
+You move to your computer for a few hours, continue with the recipe, and at the same time, you talk with your new neighbor.
+He invites you for a drink but waits!
 I can’t!
 I have to finish up this urgent post!!
 Urggg!
-You may also, spent a whole day in front of your computer or even weeks.
+You may also, spend a whole day in front of your computer or even weeks.
 True!
-The Queen of multitasking!
+The Queen of Multitasking!

 The above tasks are the minimum requirements for a good running blog.
 If you want to earn money from your blog, there are other things that you have to do.
-Connect with sponsors, pitch to hotels, put ads and much much more.
-It takes time, lots of effort and it will NOT work overnight.
+Connect with sponsors, pitch to hotels, put up ads, and much much more.
+It takes time, and lots of effort, and it will NOT work overnight.

 The reality of why I blog

 Who said I hate blogging?
-Well, this statement has a glimpse of truth.
-There are moments, days and weeks that I feel exhausted.
-I frequently feel like quitting but the reality stops me.
-I have spent soo much time, to reach up to this point and to learn things that I fell sorry for my blog itself.
+Well, this statement has a glimpse of the truth.
+There are moments, days, and weeks when I feel exhausted.
+I frequently feel like quitting but reality stops me.
+I have spent so much time, reaching up to this point and learning things that I feel sorry for my blog itself.
 The blog is my own creation.
 The blog is my own business.
 I designed it myself, made it from nothing, from the beginning, with 0 knowledge.
-Hence, I am so proud of stuck with it.
+Hence, I am so proud of sticking with it.
 Really!

 follow your passions.
 Even if you fail at least you tried!